typegoose/typegoose/docs/guides/faq.md

 ### Is this Project still active?

-A: Yes it is, but not on the main repository anymore because of [What happened to the original author?](#what-happened-to-the-original-author) and [Github Permissions](https://help.github.com/en/articles/permission-levels-for-a-user-account-repository) (TL;DR: a collaborator cannot add another collaborater, only the owner can)
+A: Yes it is, but not on the main repository anymore because of [What happened to the original author?](#what-happened-to-the-original-author) and [Github Permissions](https://help.github.com/en/articles/permission-levels-for-a-user-account-repository) (TL;DR: a collaborator cannot add another collaborator, only the owner can)

 ### Why is the package now released in another package?